RicardoKers/SaveMqttData/README.md

 - **`on_connect`**: Subscribes to the listed topics on successful broker connection.
 - **`on_message`**:
     - Decodes each message payload.
     - Checks the topic’s `sampling_interval`.
-  - If `0`, saves immediately.
-  - If `>0`, just stores the latest value in memory.
+    - If caching is enabled, keeps the entire file in memory for improved performance.
-  - A background loop (`check_intervals`) periodically saves buffered data.
+    - A background loop (`check_intervals`) periodically saves buffered data to disk.

 ---